 Social media is a part of life.
 And if you’re a smart business owner, it’s part of your business too.
-It takes the right mix of education, promotion and entertainment to use media like Facebook effectively.
+It takes the right mix of education, promotion and entertainment to use digital media like Facebook effectively.

 Managing your social media can be time consuming.
 It can also become less effective over time.
 The same is true for Facebook advertising.
 Here are a few great ways to avoid ad fatigue.

 Marketers place ads with effective frequency in mind.
 Effective frequency is the number of times you need to see an ad before you recall that product or brand when you are ready to make a purchase or decision.
 Statistically, effective frequency is usually seven times.
 That, of course, is not 100% set in stone.
 Some ads you see once and immediately remember.
 Others… not so much.